ozkan4186/DekaTech_Case/README.md

   - [Author](#author)

 ## The challenge
-Hello, This is a chat project prepared with React.
-It is a project prepared by using custom CSS and providing a constant response.
-As a result, by adding an API connection to the project, the ability to get the answers we want to the questions we want can be improved.
+-Hello, This project is a React application designed to manage user profiles.
+The application allows users to list profiles, add new profiles, update existing profiles, and delete profiles.
+Below is an overview of the project structure and its features.
+-This project tailwind css,react-router dom ,axios,swr,formik-yup
+Conclusion
+-This project provides a comprehensive user profile management system using React.
+It includes API integration for CRUD operations, state management using Context API, and routing using React Router.
+The application is styled using Tailwind CSS, ensuring a clean and modern user interface.
+This setup allows users to efficiently manage user profiles within an organization.
+-Mock Api was used as Api
 ## Project Skeleton
 ```
 ●	Rick and Morty Case Study
 |

 SOLUTION

+my-profile-management-app/
+│
-├── public
+├── public/
 │   └── index.html
-├─
+├── src/
+│   ├── services/
+│   │   └── api.jsx
+│   ├── components/
+│   │   ├── CreateUser.jsx
+│   │   └── Footer.jsx
+        └── Navbar.jsx
-├── src
+│   ├── pages/
-│
+│   │   ├── ProfileList.js
-     └── assets
+│   │   └── ProfileDetail.js
-│    ├── App.css
+│   ├── context/
+│   │   └── UserContext.js
 │   ├── App.js
-│    ├── index.tsx
+│   ├── index.css
 │   └── index.js
+    └── AppRouter.jsx
+├── .gitignore
 ├── package.json
-└── yarn.lock
+└── README.md
-|----readme.md

 ```
 ## Screenshot
 <p align="left">